How to clean and sanitize a kid’s bedroom or playroom and make sure it’s safe and healthy for your children to sleep and play in.

 1. Wash The Stuffed Animals and Dolls

 Have you ever washed your kids’ stuffed animals before?
 No?
-Oh girl, you gotta get on that right now.
-Those little guys are what YOUR little guy cuddles with when he’s sick, and drags around everywhere he goes.
+Oh, you gotta get on that right now.
+Those little ones are what YOUR little one cuddles with when he’s sick, and drags around everywhere he goes.
 All the germs your bathroom showers and washing machines remove from your kid are still hanging out on that favorite teddy bear.
 Are you cringing?
 No worries, here’s exactly how to wash them safely.

 2. Use Your Dishwasher

 Legos, action figures, and small plastic toys can all be sanitized in the dishwasher.
 Just use your gentle cycle and make sure you contain them in a mesh bag like this one or a dishwasher-safe plastic basket like this.
 Those containers will keep any tiny pieces from getting into the bottom of your appliance or damaging any of the parts.